-Your next free member CET event in the North West region will take place in Manchester on Thursday 14 September from 6pm.
+Your next free member CET event in the North West region will take place in Salford on Thursday 14 September from 6pm.

 The evening will consist of a lecture and a discussion workshop.

 Lecture: 1 interactive CET point

 Expected timings for the evening

 This is an opportunity to have something to eat whilst networking with fellow attendees and Johnson and Johnson Vision.
 We encourage you to arrive by 6pm to allow yourself plenty of time to register and have a bite to eat.

 A College representative will give you an update on the College's current activites.
 Following this there will be a short presentation by a Johnson and Johnson Vision representative.